Honda Civic Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated Honda Civic insurance rates for different risk profiles and scenarios.
+The chart below illustrates estimated Honda Civic insurance rates for other coverage scenarios.

 - The best discount rate is $857